sarahob96/spaceman/README.md

 ## Design and Layout

+I wanted the design to be simple while also making it exciting to play.
+The colours added to the game, giving it a more fun feel.
+Therefore improving the users experience of the game.
+I also wanted the user to easily navigate through the game with no issues.
+This was aided by using minimal text where user input was needed so what was asked of the user was simple.

 ### Game banner
 The main game header can be seen at every stage of the game.
 It was created using the pyfiglet library and gives the feel of a real game application